 You aren’t sleeping anymore.
 Doing everyday activities feels scary or dangerous.
 Small changes in routine put you on edge.
 You can’t stop thinking about what happened to you.
 Could this be PTSD?
-Trauma & PTSD therapy might be the answer.
+Therapy for Trauma & PTSD in Pennsylvania might be the answer.

 There is a saying that “trauma is in the eye of the beholder.”
 While two people may have experienced the same event, one may be experiencing trauma symptoms while the other may not.
 We don’t know exactly why this is, but we know that trauma symptoms can interfere with everyday functioning.
 People with trauma experience symptoms of anxiety, nightmares, flashbacks, depression, and difficulty concentrating.
 It can be challenging to do daily activities like work, sleep, or have healthy relationships with loved ones.

 Your trauma may have happened recently, or it could have happened a long time ago.
 Trauma symptoms can result from something that happened once, like a car accident or sexual assault.
 Or, it could be a result of events over a more extended period, such as physical abuse in childhood that lasted for years.
 Each client is unique in their trauma experience and symptoms.

 Our therapists are specially trained in treating trauma and have helped many clients reduce their symptoms.
 You don’t have to stay “stuck” in the past.
 You can learn how to cope with the symptoms.
 Your therapist can help you process your trauma, so it doesn’t continue to affect your life negatively.

 While addressing the trauma in therapy can be challenging it is possible to start to see positive changes within a few months.
 And your therapist will be with you every step of the way.
 While you may not completely forget about the trauma you have experienced, it is possible to reduce your symptoms and recover from PTSD.